1-041 Webinar

 Talking together, Te kōrerorero is a MOE resource that promotes effective, intentional teaching practices so that kaiako can strengthen how they support oral language learning with all children.

-Watch on-demand,
+Watch live or on-demand,

 when you can from any device